FlavScents AInsights Entry for Naringin (CAS: 10236-47-2)

 4. Use in Flavors

-Naringin is primarily used in citrus-flavored products to enhance authenticity and complexity.
-It is commonly found in beverages, confectionery, and desserts.
-Typical use levels in finished products range from 1 to 50 ppm, with higher concentrations potentially leading to excessive bitterness.
-Its stability is generally good under acidic conditions but can degrade under high heat or alkaline environments.
+Naringin is utilized in flavor systems primarily for its bitter profile, which can enhance the authenticity of citrus flavors.
+It is commonly used in beverages, confectionery, and certain savory products.
+Typical use levels in finished products range from 1 to 50 ppm, depending on the desired intensity of bitterness.
+Naringin is stable under acidic conditions but may degrade under high heat or alkaline environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature